AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private-kernel-tail.md

 #### Recalibrating counters.

-While the `counter_start` of a `public_call_request` is initially assigned in the private function circuit to ensure proper ordering within the transaction, it should be modified in this step.
-As using `counter_start` values obtained from private function circuits may leak information.
+While the `counter` of a `public_call_request` is initially assigned in the private function circuit to ensure proper ordering within the transaction, it should be modified in this step.
+As using `counter` values obtained from private function circuits may leak information.

-The `counter_start` in the `public_call_requests` within `public_inputs` should have been recalibrated.
-This circuit validates the values through the following checks:
+The requests in the `public_call_request_stack` within `public_inputs` have been [sorted in descending order](#verifying-ordered-arrays) in the previous step.
+This circuit recalibrates their counters through the following steps:

+- The `counter` of the last non-empty request is set to `1`.
-- The `counter_start` of the non-empty requests are continuous values in descending order:
+- The `counter`s of the other non-empty requests are continuous values in descending order:
-  - `public_call_requests[i].counter_start == public_call_requests[i + 1].counter_start + 1`
+  - `public_call_request_stack[i].counter = public_call_request_stack[i + 1].counter + 1`
-- The `counter_start` of the last non-empty request must be `1`.

-> It's crucial for the `counter_start` of the last request to be `1`, as it's assumed in the [tail public kernel circuit](./public-kernel-tail.md#grouping-storage-writes) that no storage writes have a counter `1`.
+> It's crucial for the `counter` of the last request to be `1`, as it's assumed in the [tail public kernel circuit](./public-kernel-tail.md#grouping-storage-writes) that no storage writes have a counter `1`.

-> The `counter_end` for a public call request is determined by the overall count of call requests, reads and writes, note hashes and nullifiers within its scope, including those nested within its child function executions.
-This calculation will be performed by the sequencer for the executions of public function calls.

 ### Validating Public Inputs